WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ang-Li/Weekly-Meetings.md

 #### Who did you help this week?

 * Helped AJ with his project and introduce some neuroimaging packages in Python.
 * Donote and stand with Wuhan.
+  * KW: I'm so sorry for how damaging and disruptive this virus outbreak is for the people of Wuhan.
 * Helped the TTW to translate some chapters.
 * Helped RW with her project proposal with some suggestions.
 * Helped HY with her project proposal with some suggestions.
 * Helepd XY to introduce some basic conception of neuroimaging and some guideline article.
 * Helped BL review a paper.

+KW: Really exciting future plans!

 #### Who helped you this week?

-* CR helepd to share a monkey fMRI dataset.
+* CR helped to share a monkey fMRI dataset.

 #### What did you achieve?

 * Had a great Spring Festival in London and attended an amazing gala in Cambridge.
+  * KW: SO COOL!
 * Introduced Spring Festival and prepared some Chinese food for lab members.
+  * KW: The presentation and the food was just wonderful.
 * Worked with Yini to translate some Chapters in TTW and made some further plans to popularize them in China.
 * Visiting AJ at his house and tasted some indian food from him.
 * Got a positive feedback from the editor for my previous work.
+  * KW: CONGRATULATIONS :tada: :confetti: :tada:

 #### What did you struggle with?